peterldowns/wwikt/README.md

 TODO: do location finding and similarity matching.
 I can use graph.facebook.com/id to get basic info, which will include hometown/location when available.
 That's a city, state / city, country thing.
 But those not might exist.
 So I think a good way to do it would be to check for location/hometown *first*, then use graph.facebook.com/id/locations second.

 Also, I can do friends of friends, but only if my friends use the app, too.
 I can add an invite?
 Send out a "Hey, I'm moving to xxx, and I want to see if I know anyone there."

+**5/4 02:10** Couldn't sleep, so I kept hacking.
+Hooray!
+Things don't work.
+Boo!
+Mostly everything does.
+Actually, it's pretty cool, it acts as a _super basic_ location search for your friends.